 Employment practices liability insurance does not protect you or your business against intentional or dishonest acts.
 IRMI also notes the coverage typically does not include claims of bodily injury or property damage — those types of claims would usually fall under your business' general liability coverage.

 According to the American Bar Association, EPLI typically helps protects your business against claims made by: employees, former employees and employment candidates.
 Coverage may also extend to lawsuits brought by:

 IRMI says EPLI policies may help cover your business' management personnel and even employees.

-Thinking about purchasing employment practices liability coverage?
-Talk to your Allstate agent to better understand what coverages might make you feel more secure in your business.
+Thinking about purchasing employment practices liability insurance?
+Talk to an experienced business insurance agent to better understand the coverage options for your business.